Coronavirus: Coping with Anxiety

 When we are confined to our own quarters, it’s easy to let things go.
 Slumming around in pajama pants while finishing up the last of the “quarantine” potato chips might seem like a viable option.

 However, it’s important to stay engaged in healthy activities to keep up the spirits.
+For example, don’t forget about your oral health or exercising regularly.

 The gyms and health clubs might be closed, but it doesn’t mean we have to give up on exercising.
 At home exercise equipment will come handy, so dust off that treadmill and pull out those weights.